nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 Parameters contain unacceptable values.

     * 1a1.
-AddressBook shows an error message.
+ConTActs shows an error message.

       Use case resumes at step 1.

 * 2a.
 The list is empty.

   * 2a1.
-AddressBook shows a message that the list is empty.
+ConTActs shows a message that the list is empty.

     Use case ends.